iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 5 reviews"/>
 </p>

+> I absolutely love this!!
+Its easy, quick and gives you many different options of medical doctors and nurses who can help you with what you need.
+They are super nice and make it really comfortable..<br> :date: __2021-01-05 11:41:07__

+> I had to fill out quite a bit of info so be ready with your insurance and payment so you don't get timed out.
+Was great to talk face to face with a provider when my primary care doctor wasn't available for several more days!
+Will definitely use this service again!<br> :date: __2021-01-05 02:04:15__

 > Great experience<br> :date: __2020-12-29 22:21:07__

 > Thanks doc.
 This app cured me from Ailment.<br> :date: __2020-12-20 09:04:15__